 The Boarding School welcomes students from the Sydney basin, country NSW, interstate and Australian expatriate families.
-85% of boarders come from country NSW.
+Over 80% of boarders come from country NSW.

 How many boarders are there?

-How does Loreto Normanhurst transition girls to boarding?
+How does Loreto Normanhurst integrate girls into the boarding experience?

 When do most new boarders start?